Oversized Glasses Frames for Every Face Shape

 The wrong pair of oversized glasses frames can be heavy on your face.
 And a heavy pair of glasses will leave skin irritation on your nose and indents across your cheeks.
 But, modern technology has made this problem easier to avoid.

+You can also consider if you want full-rim or rimless glasses.
 Full-rim glasses used to be made from real horn or tortoiseshell.
 (That’s where the terms horn-rimmed glasses and tortoiseshell glasses come from.)
 Genuine horn is heavy, which meant full-rim eyeglasses weighed your face down and oversized ones were even worse.

 Another key to choosing comfortable oversized glasses is to make sure the frames don’t rest on your cheeks.

 The nose pads on your glasses are there to prevent the bottom of your frames from sitting on your cheeks and causing indents.
 If your eyeglass frames do touch your cheeks, it’s a sign that the glasses are too big for your face.
 Look for something just a little bit smaller to get the oversized look without sacrificing comfort.
+You can use this guide to how glasses should fit to make sure you’re choosing the right frames for your face.

 How Big Should You Go?